carrieprice78/website/content/courses/social-media/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Systematic Reviews
+linktitle: Social Media for Higher Education
-summary: Resources for authors and researchers planning to do a systematic review.
+summary: Resources for using Twitter in higher education.
-weight: 8
+weight: 7

 # Page metadata.
-title: Systematic Reviews
+title: Social Media for Higher Education
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.